 Clearly, today’s child is “at risk” and it is time that we pledged together as people of faith to love, cherish, nurture and affirm children - whether they are our own children or simply those in our community.
 One day these children will be the leaders and decision makers for our country.
 The need to cherish and nurture them is great.
 Let’s do it!

-— Mickie O’Donnell, president Children’s Ministries of America and co-author of “Workshop Wonders: The Ultimate Guide to Rotation Sunday School” (Jan.
+— Mickie O’Donnell, past president Children’s Ministries of America and co-author of “Workshop Wonders: The Ultimate Guide to Rotation Sunday School” (Jan.
 2005, Cook Communications Ministries)

 Every year in our churches, most of us honor mothers on Mother’s Day, the second Sunday in May.
 Often we honor fathers on the third Sunday in June.
 But very few of us set aside a special day to honor children.